Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 attestation key.

 The cert returned will affirm that a private key was generated on the YubiKey, and not imported.
-The private keys that can be attested are those in slots `9A`, `9C`, `9D`, or `9E`.
-Even though it is possible to have the YubiKey generate a key pair in the retired slots (`82` - `95`), a YubiKey will not attest a key in those slots.
+The private keys that can be attested are those in slots `9A`, `9C`, `9D`, `9E` and `82` - `95`.

+> [!NOTE]
+> In version 1.0 of the SDK, it was not possible to create an attestation statement for
+> keys in slots 82 - 95 (retired key slots).
+Beginning with version 1.1 of the SDK it is
+> possible to create an attestation statement for the keys in those slots.

 The private key that will sign this newly-created certificate (the attestation statement) is the attestation key in slot `F9`.
 This slot also contains the attestation certificate.